XZouProjects/scStratify/README.md

 2. the cell transition velocity scatter plot, which demonstrates the trends of cell state transition.
 3. the activated GSEA cell function terms of differnt groups of case cells, which illustates the cell function transition from less active to more active cells.

 NOTES: The 'GSEAanalysis' function requires python and a webdriver to automatically conduct GSEA analysis.
 The intall instructions for windows and Mac systems are shown in the 'python_Documentation_Windows.docx' and 'python_Documentation_Mac.docx', respectively.
+The python and webdriver are subject to update from time to time.
+The developers will try them best to keep them updated.
+If there is any problem, please contact: x.zou@sjtu.edu.cn